Creating a Career Development Plan: Tips and Strategies

 | Increases opportunities for career progression. |

-What is a career growth strategy?
+What is a professional development plan?

-What is the reason to establish a career growth plan?
+What is the reason to create a career development plan?

-How can I begin in creating a career development plan?
+How do I get started with putting together a career development plan?

-Anyone who wishes to make advancements in their current field or change careers to a new one will benefit from having a career development plan.
-It’s especially useful for those just starting out in their careers or who have experienced slow growth.
+Anyone who wishes to make advancements within their field or transition into a new one can benefit from having an action plan for career development.
+It’s particularly helpful for those just starting out in their careers or who have experienced slow growth.

-What can I do to modify my career plan as I go along?
+What can I do to modify my career development plan as I go along?

 Conclusion